-The KG-DWN-98/2 Block is located offshore Godavari Delta on the east coast of India covering an area of 7294.6km² of the Krishna-Godavari basin.
-Oil and Natural Gas Corporation (ONGC) is the current block operator, but Cairn Energy India operated it until March 2005.
+The block covers an area of 7294.6km² of the Krishna-Godavari basin.
+Oil and Natural Gas Corporation (ONGC) is the current block operator.
+Cairn Energy India operated the site until March 2005.

-The oil deposits in Cluster 2A hold estimated in-place reserves of 94.26 million metric tonnes (mmt) of crude oil and 21.75 billion cubic metres (bcm) of associated gas, while Cluster 2B has estimated in-place reserves of free gas of 51.98bcm.
+The oil deposits in Cluster 2A hold estimated in-place reserves of 94.26 million metric tonnes (mmt) of crude oil and 21.75 billion cubic metres (bcm) of associated gas, while Cluster 2B has in-place free gas reserves of 51.98bcm.

-Total oil and gas production estimated from the project is 23.52mmt and 50.706bcm, respectively.
-Cluster 2A fields will produce oil at a peak rate of 77,305 barrels a day (bopd) and associated gas at a rate of 3.81 million metric standard cubic metre a day (mmscmd) with a peak water injection rate of 9,400m³/d.
+Cluster 2A’s fields will produce oil at a peak rate of 78,000 barrels of oil per day (bopd) and associated gas at a rate of three million metric standard cubic metres a day (mmscmd) with a peak water injection rate of 9,400m³/d.
 The Cluster 2A fields are expected to have a 15-year profile.

 Field development plan

-The field development comprises of drilling and completing 35 wells including 15 oil producing wells, 12 water injection wells, and eight gas producing wells.
+The field development comprises the drilling and completion of 34 wells, including 15 oil-producing wells, 11 water injection wells, and eight gas-producing wells.

-A geotechnical site investigation contract valued at $26m was awarded to Fugro.
-The scope of work will include collecting geotechnical and geohazard data required for the design and installation of wellheads, manifolds, platforms, FPSO anchors, umbilicals, pipelines and flow lines within the field.
+The contract will include collecting the geotechnical and geo–hazard data required for the design and installation of wellheads, manifolds, platforms, FPSO anchors, umbilicals, pipelines and flow lines within the field.